IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/cli-manual.rst

 Commands are executed by typing their name, preceded by ``\`` (e.g. ``\about`` for the "about" command).
 Common commands have shortcuts.
 These are shown, when available, in parentheses near the command name.
 Some commands expect parameters; these are passed after the command name, like so: ``\show-slot Name/Of/Slot``.

 You are encouraged to read through the list.
 Some useful commands are highlighted below.
+Optional arguments appear in square brackets (``[]``).

 Useful Commands for Users
 --------------------------